tryton/trytond/doc/ref/pool.rst

     Return an interator over instances names.

-.. method:: Pool.setup(module)
+.. method:: Pool.fill(module)

-    Setup classes for module and return a list of classes for each type in a dictionary.
+    Fill the pool with the registered class from the module and return a list of classes for each type in a dictionary.

+.. method:: Pool.setup([classes])

+    Call all setup methods of the classes provided or for all the registered classes.

 ========
 PoolMeta